Aquamarine (gem): In culture

+Aquamarine stone in a platinum and diamond pendant.
+The item belonged to Lady Bird Johnson (U.S. first lady from 1963 to 1969) and was a gift to her from Brazilian president Artur da Costa e Silva.

 Aquamarine is the birth stone for the month of March.
 It has historically been used a symbol for youth and happiness due to its color, which has also, along with its name, made Western culture connect it with the ocean.
 Ancient tales have claimed that aquamarine came from the treasure chests of mermaids, which led to sailors using this gemstone as a lucky charm to protect against shipwreck.
 Additionally, ancient Romans believed this stone had healing properties, due to the stone being almost invisible when submerged in water.

 The Ancient Greeks engraved aquamarine and turned them into intaglios.
 The Chinese used it to make seals, and showpiece dolls.
 The Japanese used it to make netsuke.